IyesGames/minewars/doc/src/gameplay/economy.md

 The player must own both the tile and the city whose region it belongs to.

-The change in tile kind is not visible to other players behind fog of war.
-When players gain visibility of the tile, that is when they will get the update.

 This mechanic exists to give players more options for survival in tense situations.
 They can accelerate their current production one-time, at the cost of foregoing all the potential resources they could have accumulated from the